 Get Written Notice

-The most important first step when dealing with a tenant passing is getting a written notice of the death.
+The first step when dealing with a tenant passing is obtaining a written notice of the death.
 A landlord will usually find out one of two ways – either from a family member or from the executor of the tenant’s estate.
 Receiving a written notice is essential to legally begin the process of ending the lease, lawfully removing the tenant’s possessions, and preparing the property for the next renter.

 Once you receive written notice of the death of a tenant, you can move on to the next step.